Misconduct Review Process

-- Suspension: Suspension means denial of rights and privileges of registered student organizations.
+- Suspension: Denial of rights and privileges of registered student organizations.
 Any organization whose registration is suspended or revoked must cease all organizational activities upon receipt of the notice of revocation or suspension.
 Any member of a suspended organization may not hold an appointed or elected office with that organization's governing body for the duration of the organization's period of suspension.

-- Permanent Revocation of Organization's Registration: Permanent Revocation of the organization's registration means revocation without leave to apply for a new registration.
+- Permanent Revocation of Organization's Registration: Revocation without leave to apply for a new registration.
 Any organization whose registration is permanently revoked must cease all organizational activities upon receipt of the notice of permanent revocation.
 Any member of an organization whose registration has been permanently revoked shall relinquish any appointed or elected office held with that organization's governing body.

-The Director of Student Life may suspend a registered student organization for an interim period pending a formal Misconduct Review Hearing when there is reasonable cause to believe that the continued activities of the organization and its members may cause an immediate threat and/or undue concern within the university community.
-During the interim suspension, the organization is required to cease all organizational activities immediately upon receipt of written notice from the Director of Student Life.
+The Associate Director of Student Life or Associate Dean of Student Life may suspend a registered student organization for an interim period when there is reasonable cause to believe that the continued activities of the organization and its members may cause an immediate threat and/or undue concern within the university community.
+During the interim suspension, the organization is required to cease any organizational activities noted in the suspension immediately upon receipt of the written notice from the the Associate Director of Student Life or Associate Dean of Student Life.

 When a student organization is temporarily suspended, the organization's acting president shall be given notice concerning the reasons for the suspension, the duration and any special conditions that apply.
-A representative of the suspended organization shall be given the opportunity to meet with the Director of Student Life within five working days from the effective date of the temporary suspension.
+A representative of the suspended organization shall be given the opportunity to meet with the Student Life staff member who issued the notice within five working days from the effective date of the temporary suspension.
 The meeting shall be held on the following issues as related to the temporary suspension:

 - The reliability of the information alleging the student organization's misconduct.